The 3 Ways to Vote in Florida

 • Calling the Supervisor of Elections office and requesting over the phone

-• Submitting a written request to the Supervisor of Elections by email, fax or mail
+• Submitting a written request to the Supervisor of Elections by mail or email

 • Requesting in-person at one of the county’s Supervisor of Elections offices

-• Voters can request a VBM ballot be sent to a different mailing address than their physical home address.
-VBM ballots are not forwarded, so it is important to have it sent to an address where the voter can currently receive mail.
+• Ballots are not forwarded, so it is important to have it sent to an address where you can currently receive mail.

-• Voters must sign the oath on the back of the mail ballot return envelope.
-Common Cause recommends that voters include their phone number and/or email on the envelope so that the Supervisor of Elections can contact them if there is a problem.
+• You must sign the mail ballot return envelope!
+We recommend you also include your phone number and/or email on the envelope so the Supervisor of Elections can contact you if there is a problem.

-• Voters must return their mail ballot by 7:00pm on Election Day.
+• You must return your mail ballot by 7:00pm on Election Day!

-• Mail it: Recommended to mail it 10 days before Election Day so that it gets there in time.
+• Mail it: We recommend to mail it at least 10 days before Election Day so that it gets there in time.
 A postmark date is not enough.

 • Drop it off:

-• At a secure ballot intake station, located at any Early Voting location during early voting hours (some counties also have additional locations)
+• At a secure ballot intake station in your county.
+These are located at all Early Voting locations during early voting hours (some counties also have additional locations).

-• Have someone else drop it off: Voters can drop off for immediate family members and 2 additional people per election.
+• Have someone else drop it off for you: Voters can drop off ballots for immediate family members and 2 additional people per election.
 Immediate Family includes spouse, parent, child, grandparent, grandchild, sibling, spouse’s parent, spouse’s child, spouse’s grandparent, spouse’s grandchild, or spouse’s sibling.

-• Note: Voters cannot drop off VBM ballots at their regular polling location on Election Day, but they can exchange it and vote in person instead.
+• Note: You cannot drop off vote-by-mail ballots at your regular polling place on Election Day, but you can exchange it and vote in person instead.

-• Voters can track their VBM ballot to ensure it was received, either through the online tracking tool on the Supervisor of Elections website or by calling the Supervisor of Elections office.
+• You can track your ballot to ensure it was received, either through the online tracking tool or by calling your Supervisor of Elections office.

-• If there is a problem with the voter’s signature on their vote-by-mail ballot, the voter has until 5 p.m. on the second day after Election Day to submit the paperwork to correct their signature.
+• If there is a problem with your signature on your ballot envelope, you have until 5 p.m. on the second day after Election Day to submit the paperwork to correct your signature.

-• If a voter requested a VBM ballot but did not receive it, they can contact their county Supervisor of Elections office for a replacement or they can vote in person instead at Early Voting or at their precinct polling place on Election Day.
+If you request a vote-by-mail ballot but do not receive it, you can contact your county Supervisor of Elections office for a replacement or you can vote in person instead at Early Voting or at your precinct on Election Day!

 Additional Voting Rights